charleso/sbt2nix/README.md

 ## Help wanted

 We need _you_!
+Come and chat on `##nix-sbt` if you want to know more.

-See the list of [Issues](https://github.com/charleso/sbt2nix/issues) for where to start.
+See the list of [Issues](https://github.com/charleso/sbt2nix/issues) for an overview on what needs to happen.

-Please contact me if you're interested.
-As a word of warning I'm quite lazy and this repository may remain empty for some time/forever.

 ## Appendix 1 - Hard shit